This is an instructional on how to setup your environment for running a SpringBot application

 firstname.lastname@example.org, with the password of

 cb.
-If you have never done this before, you can follow the setup instructions to connect to your server.
+If you have never done this before, you can follow the Connect to your server to connect to your server.

-The setup for the local version Ubuntu 18.04 will need to completed to run your Codebots application.
+The Ubuntu 18.04 Virtual Machine Setup for the local version Ubuntu 18.04 will need to completed to run your Codebots application.

 Libraries & Tools